What is a Headless Guitar?

 Do you ever notice how a note sounds different when you play it on a fret compared to an open string?
 Every type of headless guitar eradicates this problem.

-The strings on a standard headstock guitar are tightened across what is usually a bone or plastic nut, as opposed to the rest of the notes heard when you push down next to a nickel or steel fret.
+The strings on a standard headstock guitar are tightened across what is usually a bone or plastic nut, as opposed to the rest of the notes pushed down to a nickel or steel fret.
 Headless guitars use a zero fret metal ‘nut’ just like a normal fret to play open notes, providing a more consistent sound and subsequently eliminating fret buzz across the fretboard.

 Responses & Questions